 Thanks to their antioxidants, this is another food that is great for your immune system.
 The Vitamin C in them will help you to produce collagen which gives your hair and skin more "bounce" and youthfulness.
 Since mangoes contain prebiotic fiber, they're good for your gut health and, if you happen to be diabetic, this fruit is one you can enjoy without any fear or guilt because its average glycemic index is somewhere around 51.
 51 and lower is a glycemic food that diabetics are typically able to eat.

 Try This: Thai Mango Salad Recipe

-Scallions are a vegetable that come from the allium (onions, garlic, shallot, leeks, chives) family.
+Scallions are a vegetable that comes from the allium (onions, garlic, shallot, leeks, chives) family.
 If you've never had them before, they basically taste like onions except much milder.
-Scallions contain protein, plant fiber, folate, vitamins A, B, C and E. If you're looking for the kind of food that will strengthen your heart, improve your bone health, lessen period discomfort and even hinder the growth of cancer cells, look no further than this veggie that is at its peak during the spring season.
+Scallions contain protein, plant fiber, folate, and vitamins A, B, C, and E. If you're looking for the kind of food that will strengthen your heart, improve your bone health, lessen period discomfort and even hinder the growth of cancer cells, look no further than this veggie.
+And when are scallions in season?
+From late March to August but it is at its peak during the spring season.

 Try This: Chinese Scallion Pancake Recipe

 5. Pineapples are in season from March to July.